jcstroud/phyles/docs/tutorial.rst

     def cooking_time(doneness, difficulty, T):
         """
-        Return then cooking time given the desired doneness cooking, the difficulty of cooking, and the temperature.
+        Return the cooking time given the desired doneness cooking, the difficulty of cooking, and the temperature.

         Args: